BaiqSiska/EEG-Signals-Detection/README.md

     - Deviance
 5. Classification
     - Support Vectore Machine

 ---

+if you want to practice, you can download EEG datasets which upload by the University of Bonn. link as follows: http://epileptologie-bonn.de/cms/front_content.php?idcat=193&lang=3

+---
 *Note : Python is The application that I use to solve this problem.
 So that make sure it is installed on your computer*